fsvieira/zebradb-core/README.md

 * Defintions, are considered facts they are always tuples and always global.
   * Ex: (color yellow)
-  * In this example color and yellow are constants, constants dont need to be declared anywhere because we consider that all constants exists.
+  * In this example color and yellow are constants, constants don't need to be declared anywhere because we consider that all constants exists.
 * Queries, are questions to the system definitions (facts),
   * Ex: ?(color yellow)